 12.6.12 RSNA authentication in an MBSS

 When establishing an RSNA in an MBSS, a mesh STA shall use IEEE Std(#130) 802.11 SAE authentication (see 12.4 (Authentication using a password)), or optionally IEEE Std(#130) 802.1X authentication, prior to establishment of an authenticated peering.
 An RSNA security association, called a mesh PMKSA(#6228) , is created upon successful completion of authentication.
+The mesh PMKSA is used with the AMPE to create a mesh TKSA.

+A mesh PMKSA may be cached and used with the AMPE to establish a fresh mesh TKSA.
+A STA includes the PMKID for the PMKSA in the Mesh Peering Open frame.
+If the PMKID in a received Mesh Peering Open frame is unknown, the AMPE handshake fails.
+If both sides assert possession of a cached mesh PMKSA but the AMPE handshake fails, a STA may delete the cached mesh PMKSA for the selected PMKID.

 Authentication using IEEE Std(#130) 802.11 SAE authentication is based on a password.
 A password is required to be shared between two mesh STAs in order to successfully complete authentication.
 This password can be pairwise – each pair of mesh STAs in an MBSS has a unique password – or it can be shared-all mesh STAs in the MBSS share the same password.